YouTube Music: Features

-The availability of music includes many of the releases from mainstream artists and extends to any video categorized as music on the YouTube service.
+The availability of music includes many releases from mainstream artists and extends to any video categorized as music on the YouTube service.

 YouTube Music initially operated in parallel with Google Play Music, but the latter was shut down in December 2020.
-Product manager Elias Roman stated in 2018 that they aimed to reach feature parity with Google Play Music before migrating users to it, but as of 2021 this has not been achieved.
+Product manager Elias Roman stated in 2018 that they aimed to reach feature parity with Google Play Music before migrating users to it, but as of 2024 this has not been achieved.

 In September 2019, YouTube Music replaced Google Play Music in the core Google Mobile Services bundle distributed on new Android devices.
 In May 2020, an update was released to allow imports from Google Play Music, including purchased music, playlists, cloud libraries, and recommendations.
-The service still contains regressions over Google Play Music, including no online music store functionality (cannot purchase songs), and a YouTube Music Premium subscription being required in order to cast cloud library speakers to Google Nest smart speakers.
-Google stated that they planned to address this and other "gaps" in features between the services before Play Music is shut down.
-However, at the time of the shutdown, most feature gaps had not been addressed.

 A "pre-save" feature for upcoming releases was added in May 2020.

+In 2021, YouTube Music introduced a seasonal recap feature, which serves as a culmination of a user's top artists, songs, albums and playlists, in a similar style to Spotify Wrapped.

 In February 2023, YouTube Music launched Radio Builder, a free and from anywhere accessible web service for both paying subscribers and free users with iOS or Android devices.
 It allows users to create a custom radio station, selecting up to 30 artists with an option to hear only their songs or from comparable musicians.

-Google podcast executives Chuk and Steve McClendon also announced that podcasts would be added to the service in the near future.
+In April 2023, podcasts were added to the service, initially for users in the US only with a worldwide rollout planned at a later date.
+Google Podcasts was shut down worldwide in June 2024 with YouTube Music replacing it.

 Subscriptions

 The free tier plays songs in its music video version where applicable.
 The premium tier plays official tracks of the album unless the user searches for the music video version.
-YouTube Music Premium and YouTube Premium subscribers are able to switch to an audio-only mode that can play in the background while the application is not in use.
+YouTube Music Premium and YouTube Premium subscribers can switch to an audio-only mode that can play in the background while the application is not in use.
 The free tier does not allow audio-only mode with background playback as it displays video advertisements.